Inside Lewis & Clark

 During NSO, you will also be assigned to a small cohort of other new students, led by a peer mentor.
 Your group will meet regularly throughout orientation, will be the same peers in your Core Seminar class (for first-year students), and will connect for programming throughout the year.
 Your mentor will also facilitate check-ins with you throughout the year.

-• Grace posing outside, wearing a colorful top.
+• May smiling outside, wearing a white top.

 Residential Life